Is it Safe to Go on a Shore Excursion on a Cruise Ship?

 The above are some simple steps you can take.
 Of course, it is hard to determine the reliability and safety of shore excursions in foreign ports you have never been to.
 The cruise ship companies should have much superior knowledge as to the reliability and safety of these excursions and companies.
 Although the cruise ship companies attempt to distance themselves from these excursions, despite recommending them and profiting from their sales, do your best to gain as much information as possible.
 If something does not feel right, do not go forward with the excursion, and if you get to a shore-side excursion and feel in any way there are safety issues present, do not go forward with the excursion.
 Cancel immediately, and demand a refund from the cruise ship company.

 If you do suffer an injury during a shore excursion, despite the disclaimers of liability the cruise ship companies put in their passenger tickets and the shore side excursion tickets, you may be able to pursue legal remedies against the cruise ship company.
-You should contact an experienced maritime lawyer to evaluate your rights should you suffer harm during a shore excursion.
+You should contact an experienced Florida boat accident lawyer to evaluate your rights should you suffer harm during a shore excursion.